Perinatal Mental Health: Expert Guide for New Moms by Sowania Germain

 Symptoms of perinatal anxiety include:

-“Perinatal anxiety is often fueled by the major life transition of becoming a parent, but with the right support, it can be managed.
+Sowania Germain adds, “Perinatal anxiety is often fueled by the major life transition of becoming a parent, but with the right support—like faith-based therapy or therapy for overwhelmed moms—it can be managed.
 Therapy, mindfulness techniques, and lifestyle adjustments can be incredibly helpful in reducing anxiety.”

 3. Postpartum Psychosis

 Though rare, postpartum psychosis is a severe mental health emergency that affects a small percentage of new mothers.
 Symptoms may include hallucinations, delusions, confusion, and disorganized thinking.
-Postpartum psychosis requires immediate medical intervention and care.
+Postpartum depression treatment or immediate care through a mental health provider is crucial.

 “Postpartum psychosis is a serious condition that requires immediate attention,” says Sowania Germain.
 “If you or someone you know is experiencing confusion, hallucinations, or bizarre behavior, it’s critical to seek help from a healthcare provider right away.”